FuzzyBunnys/FusorResearchReading/index.md

 - [A Short History of Operator Theory](http://www.mathphysics.com/opthy/OpHistory.html) - Evans M. Harrell II - A short overview of operator theory, which generalizes matrices so that you link them to continuous functions.
 - [Comments on the Difficulty and Validity of Various Approaches to the Calculus](https://flm-journal.org/Articles/7FC3DCB00614F668235473F38508F6.pdf) -David Tall - Lovely summary of all the different ways of understanding the same thing, numerical, epsilon delta, infinitesimals, limits etc...
 Of course the author has opinions.
 - [MATHEMATICS IN THE 20TH CENTURY](https://marktomforde.com/academic/miscellaneous/images/atiyah20thcentury.pdf) - Sir Michael Aatiyah - A survey of recent mathematical development.
 Many interesting comparisons, including the transition from linear to non-linear.
 I especially liked the comparison between algebra and geometry, where algebra is the manipulation of time and geometry is the manipulation of space.
 Of course worth re-reading, to much technicality to absorb in a single pass through.
+- [An Introduction to Functional Analysis for Science and Engineering](https://arxiv.org/abs/1904.02539) - David A. B. Miller - Pretty technical, but at least a nice overview of how you approximate operators with linear algebra.